Share on:

 This upcoming deadline pertains to the Accessible Canada Act (ACA), the ambitious federal law that seeks to make Canada barrier-free by 2040.
 By June 1, 2025, all federally regulated public and private sector organizations with ten or more employees must comply with the ACA’s first phase of accessibility regulations.

 This deadline carries major implications for contractors, architects, and construction companies involved in building and renovating public spaces.
-The ACA mandates extensive accessibility upgrades to buildings, transportation, urban design, communications technology, and, crucially, walking surfaces.
+The ACA mandates extensive accessibility upgrades to buildings, transportation, urban design, communications technology, and, crucially, code compliant tactile solutions for walking surfaces.

 This means integrating code-compliant tactile walking surface indicators and guidance systems will become a legal obligation for making public realm spaces accessible under the ACA.